dannsam/xenko-docs/manual/game-studio/prefabs/index.md

 }
 ````

-Sometimes you need to change certain properties of a **Prefab** in runtime.
+Sometimes you need to change certain properties of a **Prefab** in runtime:

-Suppose you have a _ChangeTreeColor_ script.
+1. Suppose you have a _ChangeTreeColor_ script.
 At certain point in the game, this script changes tree color from green to red in a forest prefab.
-These changes won't affect **Existing Instances** of the **Prefab** that were instantiated before the _ChangeTreeColor_ script was introduced.
-Yet, all **New Instances** of the forest prefab **will be red**.
+2. These changes won't affect **Existing Instances** of the **Prefab** that were instantiated before the _ChangeTreeColor_ script was introduced.
+3. Yet, all **New Instances** of the forest prefab **will be red**.